 Write Poetry

-If you're unsure of what to write about, try starting with something simple and visible, like nature.
-All you need to do is go outside with a pen and paper and let your thoughts flow out.
+If you're unsure of what to write about, start with something simple and visible, like nature.
+All you need to do is go outside with a pen and paper and allow your thoughts to flow.

 Image Credit: Debby Hudson from Unsplash